 While dogs can be man’s best friend, they can also cause serious injuries when not properly leashed or fenced in.
 When an animal suddenly runs out into the road, most drivers’ instinct is to veer out of its path.
 That’s good news for the animal but not so helpful for the driver, who will likely crash into a mailbox, tree, ditch, telephone pole, or oncoming vehicle.
 Alternatively, the driver might react by slamming on his or her brakes – which will probably cause a rear-end collision with the vehicle following behind.
 Regardless of whether a driver’s immediate reaction is to swerve or stop, vehicle damage and personal injury are both likely outcomes.

 But does that mean the dog’s owner is liable?
 For the answer, one must turn to Oklahoma’s leash laws.
 (Keep in mind that every state’s leash laws are different.
 If you’re not a resident of Oklahoma, you should check what your state’s statutes say about dog ownership and liability for injuries.)
 Here’s what the applicable statutes say about leashing your dog in Oklahoma:

-Contact An Oklahoma City Auto Accident Lawyer for a Free Consultation
+Contact Us Today for a Free Consultation

 That being said, courts have returned conflicting rulings in cases involving personal injury liability for dog owners.
 For example, in Williams v.
 Hill (1995), the Supreme Court of Alabama ruled that defendant William Hill was not liable for a motorcycle crash caused by his Golden Retriever Buddy Bear because the dog did not have an extensive history of chasing motor vehicles.
 However, in Laylon v.
-Shaver (1992), the Appellate Division of the Supreme Court of New York ruled that defendant James Shaver was liable for a bicycle accident caused by his Doberman Pinscher, because Shaver was negligent in allowing the dog to roam freely.
+Shaver (1992), the Appellate Division of the Supreme Court of New York ruled that defendant James Shaver was liable for a bicycle accident caused by his Doberman Pinscher because Shaver was negligent in allowing the dog to roam freely.